stevejcl/astro_dwarf_session/README.md

    Don't miss the dot at the end of the line

-Then you can start it with => python .\astro_dwarf_scheduler.py
+Setup the config.ini file with your wifi ssid and password for using your dwarf on you local wifi network Then you can start it with => python .\astro_dwarf_scheduler.py

 At the beginning, it will ask if you want to connect to the dwarf with bluetooth to start STA Mode.